 Manual therapy — hands-on treatment — is an important component of physical therapy for a sprained knee.
 Your therapist may bend and straighten your knee and move your kneecap to decrease stiffness and improve flexibility.
 Different types of massage may also be used.

 Retrograde massage — strokes directed from your lower leg to your thigh — can be used to decrease knee swelling.
 Muscle spasms and tightness may be treated with deep tissue massage, or firm pressure applied with strokes in multiple directions.

 Cross-friction massage may be performed directly on an injured ligament to increase blood flow to the area.
 Firm pressure is applied to the ligament, then massaged with a side-to-side motion.

-Range-of-motion exercises may start in your first rehab session to reduce stiffness after your knee sprain.The goal is to improve bending and straightening.
-For example, you may sit with your leg stretched out in front of you with a towel hooked around the ball of your foot.
-As you bend your knee, you are able to bend your knee further by pulling the towel toward you.
-Full range of motion is expected within 2 to 4 weeks after injury.
+Range-of-motion exercises often start in your first rehab session to reduce stiffness after your knee sprain.The goal is to improve bending and straightening.
+Full range of motion is expected within two to four weeks after injury.